BergmannLab/Retina-tortuosity/README.md

-# How-to (revamped for multitrait project)
+# Summary (revamped for multitrait project)
 In the multitrait project, we decoupled image measurement from quality control.
-Also, running GWAS is faster and includes the option of running a minimalistic Affymetrix GWAS for exploration, as well as easy plotting (Manhattan, QQ) postprocessing of GWAS summary statistics.
+Also, running GWAS is faster and includes the option of running a minimalistic Affymetrix GWAS for exploration, as well as easy plotting (Manhattan, QQ) and postprocessing of GWAS summary statistics.

-## Phenotype measurement
+## Previous steps
+We previously processed raw fundus images in two different ways.
+First, using ARIA (Bankhead, 2012), we extracted centerlines of the retinal vasculature.
+Second, using L-WNET (Galdran 2020), we created a pixel-wise artery-vein map of the retinal vasculature.
+Third, using an inhouse CNN (U-Net), we predicted the optic disc position for each fundus image.

+Using a combination of these, here we extracted a representative set of medically relevant vascular traits of the human retina.

+# How-to

+## Taking image measurements
 The new script `preprocessing/measurePhenotype.py` contains the functions for measuring all the non-basic phenotypes.
-Measurements can be taken on ARIA and LWNET output, or on the raw images directly.
+Each image in the dataset is measured, irrespective of its quality.

 The existing functions so far:
 * ARIA measurements